Protect Your Business Income: A Practical Guide for Entrepreneurs

 Content-driven revenue, tools, templates, affiliates, or education products can smooth cash flow.
 They should complement your main business, not replace it.

-I run a marketing agency and also publish content that generates affiliate revenue.
+I run an agency and also publish content that generates affiliate revenue.
 Same audience.
 Same expertise.
 But the content keeps producing income whether I’m actively working or not.
+The approach is similar to what I describe in my guide on why creating a lot of content isn’t the right strategy.
+Quality over quantity.
+Every piece should serve a clear revenue purpose.

 The goal is simple.
 No single failure should collapse your income.
 If your primary stream drops 50% next month, you should survive.
 Uncomfortable, yes.
 But not fatal.